-The Rolex Air-King is one of the oldest watches in the brand’s catalogue that is yet in production today.
+The Rolex Air-King Watch is one of the oldest watches in the brand’s catalogue that is yet in production today.

 Rolex originally designed the model for World War II pilots.
 However, the Air-King has remained a mainstay of the brand’s collection over the years for its simple functionality and durability.